Minimum of $249 as document/set up fee Monthly payment is $119.

 Here is what our Photographer had to say:

-The property has power lines fairly close by, but otherwise has no other resources or utilities.
+The property has power lines and cell towers close by, but otherwise has no other resources or utilities.
 The nearby neighbors are primarily trailers or small fabricated buildings (e.g. sheds, etc) that have been adapted for use as a primary dwelling.
 There are no signs of trash service, propane, or other amenities.
 The ground seemed to have many hoof prints and coyote tracks, so it is likely that cattle have grazed in this area.

 Zoning: SD Residential – One single-family dwelling or one modular or mobile home per parcel.
 No minimum square footage.
 Mobile homes are allowed